ZhipengMei/ransomware-replica/README.md

 You can press ```ctrl+z``` then enter ```bg 2``` in the terminal to leave the server running in the background.

-You may now test your API with Postman.
+:+1: You may now test your API with Postman. :shipit:

 ### HTTP endpoint